About Units, Skills Sets & Qualifications

 7) The AISC will consider Cases for Change for training product development.
 Approved Cases for Change will form the basis of a work order for training package development work.
-The work order may include additional requirements, or a smaller scope of work than was proposed in the Case for Change.
+The work order may include additional requirements or a smaller scope of work that was proposed in the Case for Change.

 Skills Standards and qualifications are developed

-8) Once Skills Impact receives a work order, they will be funded to deliver the Development Project described within the work order.
-This training package development work, including necessary industry engagement, technical writing and validation of changes to training packages will be carried out by Skills Impact, under direction of the IRC, in accordance with the work order issued by the department.
+8) Once Skills Impact receives a Work Order, they will be funded to deliver the Development Project described within the work order.
+This training package development work, including necessary industry engagement, technical writing and validation of changes to training packages will be carried out by Skills Impact, under the direction of the IRC, in accordance with the Work Order issued by the department.

 Skills Standards and qualifications are endorsed